tudorpintea999/kailua/book/src/introduction.md

 ## Introduction

-Kailua is suite of tools and contracts for upgrading Optimistic rollups to use ZK Fault Proofs powered by the RISC Zero zkVM.
+Kailua is a suite of tools and contracts for upgrading Optimistic rollups to use ZK Fault Proofs powered by the RISC Zero zkVM.
 Kailua introduces its own novel fault proof game design which provides the best in class security guarantees for sequencing rollup transactions.
 These benefits come at marginal added operational costs compared to full validity proving.

 ### Withdrawal Delay

 A delay attack happens when a dishonest party attempts to delay the withdrawal finality of correctly sequenced transactions.
-For optimistic rollups, the main attack vector is through triggering on-chain disputes using the fault proving mechanism.
+For optimistic rollups, the main attack vector is through triggering on-chain disputes using the fault-proving mechanism.

 ```admonish check
 Kailua's dispute resolution mechanism resolves disputes as fast as proofs can be generated.